-• The hat is designed to be as "one-size-fits-all" as possible.
+• Though two sizes are provided, the hat is designed to be as "one-size-fits-all" as possible.
 (It's amazing how similar head sizes are in comparison to shoe or shirt sizes.)
-The hat fits heads up to 23 inches in circumference (57 cm).
-The size of the hat can be made a little smaller by overlapping the hemispheres a little more before taping them together.
-If necessary, the folds can also be overlapped slightly more, as well.
+The size of the hat can be made a little smaller by overlapping the hemispheres slightly more before taping them together.
+If necessary, the folds can also be overlapped, as well.
 Another way you could shrink the size would be to use the size reduction button on a copier and copy at about 95%.

 • If you are doing this project with a class, you might want to have two or three pre-assembled hats for the students to try on before assembling their own.
 Make one standard size, one smaller, and maybe one even smaller if you have young students.
 Students who find that the smaller hats fit better will know to make adjustments during assembly.
-(Unless you have chosen to provide reduced sizes, in which case assembly would be the same for all hats.)